F0lak/dm_open_ref/ref/sound/var/pitch.md

 1, so for instance to go up a full octave, the value would be 2; to go down an octave, use 0.5.

-Note* The filter that handles pitch shifting only goes from 0.5 to 2.
+Note+ The filter that handles pitch shifting only goes from 0.5 to 2.
 The player will stack up to three filters if it has to, so the range is really from 0.125 to 8.
 You will however hear much poorer quality at more extreme values.